dvdblk/swiss-immo-scraper/README.md

 ## Google Distance Matrix API
 This script optionally computes the distance and duration from the listing address to your destination address.
 For instance, from the listed apartment address to your work address.

 In order to use this feature, don't forget to set the `GOOGLE_MAPS_API_KEY` environment variable.
-This functionality is *enabled* by default.

-To disable, start the script with a `--no-google-maps` flag.